Bible Prophecy in Chronology series (post #15)

 The Holy Trinity is God the Father, God the Son (Jesus), and God the Holy Spirit.
 In the tribulation period, the unholy trinity will be Satan, the Antichrist, and the False Prophet.
 Satan will play the role of God the Father as the grand planner.
-The Antichrist will play the role of Jesus as the one who carries out the plan upon the earth.
-The False Prophet will play the role of the Holy Spirit as the one who points the world to the one who carries out the plan.
+The Antichrist will play the role of Jesus as the one who will carry out the plan upon the earth.
+The False Prophet will play the role of the Holy Spirit as the one who will point the world to the one who will carry out the plan.
 Since I haven’t really said much about the False Prophet in this series, I’d like to devote this entire post to him before we launch forth next time into the record of the third and last wave of tribulation-period judgments.

 In the symbolic language of The Revelation, the False Prophet is similar to the Antichrist in that he too is described as a “beast.”
 However, whereas the Antichrist is depicted as having seven heads with a blasphemous name upon each head and ten horns with a crown upon each horn (Revelation 13:1), the False Prophet is depicted as having “two horns like a lamb” (Revelation 13:11).
 Whatever else might be said about the differences in these two descriptions, we can at least understand that the Antichrist will be more powerful than the False Prophet.
 In Bible prophecy, horns indicate power, and ten horns beats two horns any day.
 Even more than that, ten horns with crowns definitely outdo two horns with no crowns.
 What all this means is that even though the False Prophet will be granted enough power to do the things he needs to do, he will exist to serve the Antichrist.